 While we love solo exploration, organized tours in Rio boast some big advantages and are the best way to enjoy the city without having to do the planning.
-They come in really handy if you don’t speak much Portuguese, have limited time to spend in Rio de Janeiro, or want to skip the logistics and head straight to enjoying the city.
+They come in really handy if you don’t speak much Portuguese, only have a couple of days to spend in Rio de Janeiro, or want to skip the logistics and head straight to enjoying the city.

 Of course, there’s also the elephant in the room: is Rio safe?
 Even though crime stats have decreased in recent years, some areas of Rio aren’t the safest for visitors.
 A tour guide will help you steer clear of those areas, share safety tips, and give you peace of mind so you can stay safe while traveling through South America.

-Overall, we find tours a convenient way to get to know the city.
+Overall, we find tours a convenient way to get to know some of the best places in Brazil within Rio.
 It can be difficult to navigate a new city (especially without your own transportation) so we love tours because they will take care of the details like how to get to these major attractions and paying entrance fees.
 Having a local guide can also give you more insight into the area you’re exploring, making it a worthwhile experience.

-We’ve made a few trips to Rio and found it even more exciting each time we went, so check out our list of tours that’ll make you fall head-over-heals for one of the most gorgeous cities in Latin America and the world!
+We’ve made a few trips to Rio and found it even more exciting each time we went, so check out our list of tours that’ll make you fall head-over heels for one of the most gorgeous cities in Latin America and the world!

 12 Best Tours in Rio de Janeiro